JiiT2020/csb_p1_v2/README.md

 ```bash
 ./setup.sh
 ```
-In case you have venv, you may also use virtual environment (venv) by editing the setup.sh lines 5&6.
+In case you have venv, you may also use virtual environment (venv) by uncommenting the setup.sh lines 4&5.

 Once the installation is completed, the service is accessible in http://127.0.0.1:8000